Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Significance Testing for Sensitivity Indices

 In the case of rejection of the null hypothesis for a generic test, we want to select those intervals in $T$ where significant differences are detected.
 To do so, in theory we should perform an infinite family of tests $\forall t_k \in T$, of the form

-Instead of computing those tests, we use the Interval-Wise Testing (IWT) Procedure, presented in \cite{Pini2017}.
-The main idea of the method is to provide a control of the Inteval-Wise Error Rate (IWER), i.e. for each interval $\pazocal{T}$ of the domain in which $H^t_{0,C}$ is true, the probability of $H^t_{0,C}$ is rejected in at least one point of the interval is less or equal to a given confidence level $\alpha$.
-The main output of the IWT procedure of a linear hypothesis described by a matrix $C$ is the so called Adjusted P-Value function $\Tilde{p}_C(t)$.
-The thresholding of this function using a confidence level $\alpha$ yields intervals in which the IWER is controlled.
+Instead of computing those tests, we use the Interval-Wise Testing (IWT) Procedure, presented in \cite{pini_interval-wise_2017}.
+The main idea of the method is to provide a control of the Interval-Wise Error Rate (IWER), i.e. for each interval $\pazocal{T}$ of the domain in which $H^t_{0,C}$ is true, the probability of $H^t_{0,C}$ is rejected in at least one point of the interval is less or equal to a given confidence level $\alpha$.
+In order to perform domain selection, given any closed interval $I\subseteq T$ we will test the following.